OFFERING COUNSELLING SERVICES

 At the heart of her work is a passion for empowering clients to navigate change, reconnect with themselves, and move forward with greater clarity and confidence.

-Manjinder has immediate availability for counselling sessions this summer and is available on Tuesdays, Wednesdays, and Fridays evenings from 3:30pm to 7:30pm.
+Manjinder has openings for counselling sessions this summer and is available on Tuesdays, Wednesdays, and Fridays evenings from 3:30pm to 7:30pm.

 MANJINDER's psychological SERVICES